doriszmr/scATD/readme.md

 ## Related Works
 If you are interested in feature extraction and model interpretation for large language models, you may find our previous work helpful:
-- **Interpretable feature extraction and dimensionality reduction in ESM2 for protein localization prediction**: [Link](https://academic.oup.com/bib/article/25/2/bbad534/7590319?login=false);[GitHub Repository](https://github.com/yujuan-zhang/feature-representation-for-LLMs)
+- **Interpretable feature extraction and dimensionality reduction in ESM2 for protein localization prediction**: [Link](https://academic.oup.com/bib/article/25/2/bbad534/7590319?login=false); [GitHub Repository](https://github.com/yujuan-zhang/feature-representation-for-LLMs)